 - Use coral-friendly sunblock to avoid harming the marine life!

 - Do not touch the corals and keep your distance to the wildlife such as sea turtles.

 - Bring your own snacks.
 The resort has its own restaurant but do not sell snacks.
 The nearest store is at the main road about 10-15 minutes walk away.

 - If you’re only here for an overnight stay, get to the resort early.
-Do the intro to scuba in the afternoon and then a fun dive in the morning.
+I suggest doing the intro to scuba in the afternoon and then a fun dive in the morning.

 Disclaimer: Thanks Summer Cruise for the stay and diving activity!
 As always, thoughts and opinions are my own.